marcello3d/collabodux/README.md

 ### Limitations:

 - Assumes application is built on immutable data structures
-- Might not scale to high number of concurrent editors due to server bottleneck
+- Might not scale to high number of concurrent editors (conflict thrashing)
 - All theoretical, untested in Real World™

 ## Architecture